uros171513/RainersTask/README.md

 ## 🧭 Task Overview

 The goal of this task was to redesign the **“Country Insights”** tab layout to make it more interactive, data-driven, and visually informative.
-Additionaly, sorting over total trade and YoY growth was added.
+Additionally, sorting over total trade and YoY growth was added.

 ### Objectives